Piece-Of-Schmidt/PaperReader/README.md

 # Research Paper to Audio Summarizer

 ## Overview
-This project is a Python-based tool designed to automatically convert PDF documents into summarized audio files.
-It reads PDF files, generates summaries using OpenAI's GPT-4 model, converts these summaries into audio format, and then sends them via email.
+This project is a Python-based tool designed to automatically convert PDF formatted research articles into summarized audio files.
+It reads PDF files, generates summaries using OpenAI's GPT-4o-mini model (default), converts these summaries into a nice audio, saves summary and abstract of the document in a Notion database (if desired) and then sends audio and text via email.
 It's particularly useful for processing research papers or documents where quick audio summaries are beneficial.<br><br>For demonstration purposes, there is already one paper located in the *Papers* folder and the created summary in *Outputs*.

 ## Features
 - **PDF Reading**: Extracts text from PDF files.
 - **Text Summarization**: Uses OpenAI's GPT-4o-mini model (default) to generate concise summaries.
-- **Text-to-Speech**: Converts summaries into audio files using 4o-mini-audio-preview.
+- **Text-to-Speech**: Converts summaries into audio files using 4o-mini-audio-preview (default).
 - **Email Integration**: Sends the generated audio files via email.
-- **Notion Integration**: Uploads all summaries to a pre defined Notion Database.
+- **Notion Integration**: Uploads all summaries to a pre defined Notion Database (optional).

 ## Installation